 Store bars in an airtight container in the refrigerator for up to a week.
 But, I bet they won’t last that long!

-- These bars are fantastic served warm, room temperature, or cold.
+- Apple Date Bars are fantastic served warm, room temperature, or cold.

 - If you enjoy them warm, top with a touch of vanilla bean ice cream or a dollop of homemade whipped cream.